 ACA currently publishes over 12,000 titles of BMI-affiliated music.
 We sell scores and sets in print and digital formats, provide orchestra, band and choral works by sale or permanent loan, and administer rights and fees, providing licenses for recordings, website audio and video streaming, documentary films; choral and dance concerts, chamber and orchestra performances; textbook and article reprints, arrangements and new editions, and many other uses.
 Composers earn income through royalties on sheet music sold and licensed through ACA.
 ACA manages these aspects for its composers and supports their right to receive compensation when others' use their music.

-The original and continuing mission of ACA is to publish and distribute music by its composer members of the past and present, and to support and promote performances of their ACA works.
+The original and continuing mission of ACA is to promote and disseminate the music by its represented composers of the past and present, and to encourage performances and recordings of their ACA works.

-In 1937, the American Composers Alliance (ACA) was first formed as an independent licensing association, to represent American-born or naturalized composers whose music was based on classical, not popular styles.
+In 1937, the American Composers Alliance (ACA) was first formed as an independent licensing association, to represent American-born or naturalized composers whose music was based on classical forms.
 In 1944, ACA became affiliated with the newly-formed Broadcast Music Inc.

 American Composers Alliance

 New York, NY 10040